Sustainably scalable synthetic fuels

 Both the German government's working group on climate-neutral aviation and the European Union have set a clear target: Aviation in Germany and Europe is to become climate-neutral by 2045 at the latest.
 The European legislative package entitled "Fit for 55" describes how this goal is to be achieved and also contains specifications for the market ramp-up of sustainable fuels in aviation and shipping - known as sustainable aviation fuels, or SAF for short.
 From 2025, an initial blend of two per cent SAF is prescribed for flights departing from European airports.

 Aviation fuels are subject to strict guidelines for specifications and must undergo an extremely complex approval process in order to meet the safety requirements of this industry, which are higher than in other transport sectors for good reason.
 One way of reducing risks and costs for manufacturers is the prescreening procedure, which can be carried out prior to approval by the ASTM (American Society for Testing and Materials).
-However, prescreening is only one way of fuel assessment - with our Technical Fuel Assessment, we also offer a more comprehensive analysis of new types of fuel, which includes complex combustion tests in the test benches.
+However, prescreening is only one way of fuel assessment - with our Technical Fuel Assessment, we offer a much more comprehensive analysis tailored to the specific application of the fuel, including complex combustion testing in our high pressure test rigs.

 Contact